ptoman/icgauge/README.md

 Integrative complexity has been studied within political psychology for over 40 years, and it has been shown to be useful in predicting violence and understanding elections.

-This project has four main directories:
+This project has five main directories:
 * experiments: Experiment scripts and notes, one experiment per file.
 * icgauge: Modeling package.
 Contains experiment_frameworks (currently consisting only of experiment_features, a framework that expects a hand-provided set of feature functions), as well as support methods separated into their types: data_readers, feature_extractors, label_transformers, training_functions, and utils.
+* lstm: Modeling files for the LSTM developed as part of this work.
 * sample_data: Sample data supporting the framework.
 Contains examples of each level of complexity.
-* tests: Contains an abuse of the testing framework to verify all data has the expected format, plus any actual tests that might get written.
+* tests: Contains a stretch of the testing framework to verify all data has the expected format.

+Documentation in the form of papers can be found in the deliverables folder.

 To run all the experiments, you'll want to have the following environmental variables set:
 * `GLV_HOME`: location of GloVe vector .txt files